-Hitler with Nukes
+Hitler with Nukes?

 On The Brink

-The main theme of the Summer School was “On the Brink” which looked at the multiple crises facing the world in the wake of the Financial Crisis, the Pandemic, the Russian invasion of Ukraine, the war in Gaza, and the forthcoming elections in the USA.
+The main theme of the Summer School was “On the Brink” which looked at the multiple crises facing the world in the wake of the Financial Crisis, the Pandemic, the Russian invasion of Ukraine, the genocide in Gaza, and the forthcoming elections in the USA.
 I will focus this blog post on that discussion as I have not seen it reported elsewhere, and as it seemed to me the most consequential discussion at the summer school.

 There were two main sessions on this topic, chaired by Prof. Brigid Laffan, Chancellor of the University of Limerick, and John O’Brennan, of Maynooth University, with Prof. Robert Schmul of the University of Notre Dame providing an American perspective.
 My take on the discussion was as follows: